Raijeee/SleepSync/README.md

 ![](flowchart2.png)
 ### Fig4.
 Login Screen Flow Diagram

 This is a flowchart showing how the login screen functions.
-It shows how the log in screen matches all the text inputs with the creditentials in the database.
+It shows how the login screen matches all the text inputs with the credentials in the database.

 ![](flowchart3.png)
 ### Fig5.
 Data insert Screen Flow Diagram